 The decision to outsource payroll is a huge step for most businesses.
 Switching to outsourced payroll can be a hugely beneficial strategy but that doesn’t take away from the large commitment that comes with choosing a payroll provider.
 It’s one of the most intimate tasks where the wrong choice compromises your staff and wasted investment of time and money.

 Like most services, there is no one-size-fits-all outsourced payroll provider.
 Payroll companies have different technology, support and expertise that make some a better fit than others.
-By doing your research and asking these important questions, you can make sure you are choosing the right outsourced payroll provider for your business!
+By doing your research and asking these important payroll questions, you can make sure you are choosing the right external payroll provider for your business!

 We hosted a webinar on the first EOFY with STP, Watch here.